etherlesss/Bioinspired-Algorithms/README.md

 # OII450
 Bioinspired Algorithms project.
-Predicts if a patient will survive 1 year after a heart attack.

-# Dependencies
-pandas
-scikit-learn
+Documentation/Larger explanation is a WIP.